-This site is about wild flowers you can find in woodlands.
-The photographs of the flowers were all taken by me and a lot of them were taken in the Wye valley area in Gloucestershire and Monmouthshire.
+Not surprisingly this site is about wild flowers you can find in the woodlands of Great Britain.
+Virtually all the photographs of the flowers were all taken by me and a lot of them were taken in the Wye valley and Forest of Dean areas in Gloucestershire and Monmouthshire.

 To look up a specific plant and see what I have written along with some photos go either to the Species list and click on the flower’s name or go to the Quick identification page where you will find a photograph of each species and then again you can click on its name to link to the specific page about that plant.

 The text for each wildflower consists of my own thoughts.
 I write from personal experience and only then may I have a look through other material from books and the internet, and possibly add some extra snippets of potentially interesting information.
 I think that too many times authors just regurgitate what other people have written and this makes for a boring narrative and can perpetuate myths that are not true.

 I lived in the Essex countryside as a child (except for one fairly traumatic period of two years in the East End of London).
 I then studied Botany and Biochemistry at London University, though I don’t ever recall studying an actual flowering plant.
 It was mostly blue green algae and sub-cellular stuff.
 A period of teaching in schools and colleges was then followed by 30 years in Norfolk setting up and running a Field Study Center catering mainly for ‘A’ level Biologists.